arwn/corewar/README.md

 ![image](./corewar.png "vm")

-Corewar game that consists of making small assembly programs fight in a virtual machine.
+Corewar is a game that consists of making small assembly programs fight in a virtual machine.
 Each program has a small (and confusing!) instruction set.
 Every number of cycles each thread must call live or it will be culled.
-The last player to call live wins, I think.
+The last player to call live wins.

 ## Resources
 - Subject pdfs in resources